Bangladesh's Amplified Coastal Storm Tide Hazard from Tropical Cyclones and Rising Sea Levels in a Warming Climate: Introduction

 However, a warming climate likely poses a significant threat to Bangladesh.
 The polder embankment systems, which consist of 139 polders covering 1.2 million hectares of land, were built to protect about 8 million people from flooding and ensure their safety and livelihoods~\cite{kazi_bangladesh_2022}.
-If Sea Level Rise (SLR) and extreme TCs become more frequent and destructive due to climate change, the exposed infrastructure and vulnerable populations will be at greater risk.
+If Sea-Level Rise (SLR) and extreme TCs become more frequent and destructive due to climate change, the exposed infrastructure and vulnerable populations will be at greater risk.
 Increased sedimentation, elevating riverbeds, and land subsidence within polders increase embankment stress exposure to even low-intensity TCs~\cite{becker2020water}.
 Furthermore, rising coastal water levels, reduced upstream river discharge, and polder-induced tidal amplification may worsen salinity intrusion~\cite{chen2018coastal}.
 If the cyclone season expands into the monsoon season, the combined impact of coastal and inland flooding could devastate agriculture and water supply, further straining the vulnerable population.

 The consequences faced by coastal Bangladesh are severe and often appear irreversible.
-The coastal architecture of Bangladesh seems fragile and unsustainable in light of the emerging climate hazard.
-Risk-informed solutions are needed, and ones developed here could apply to many lower-income coastal countries worldwide.
-To make informed decisions, it is necessary to quantify the impact of climate change accurately.
-Focusing on TC-induced coastal flood risk, achieving this requires efficiently downscaling TCs to establish climatologies in future climate scenarios.
-This is challenging due to the limited observational record of cyclones passing through Bangladesh and the enormous computational expense of running high-resolution numerical climate models.
-A previous study evaluated coastal flood risks using a synthetic simulation-based framework in Bangladesh~\cite{khan2022storm}.
-However, this assessment is limited to the current climate.
-As of this writing, few TC-risk studies for Bangladesh under a changing climate exist.
+In light of the emerging climate hazard, Bangladesh's coastal architecture seems fragile and unsustainable.
+Risk-informed solutions are needed, so it is necessary to quantify climate change impacts accurately.
+In the context of TC-induced storm surge risk, downscaling TCs to establish climatologies in future climate scenarios holds promise for quantifying the hazard.
+However, it is challenging to do so using the limited observational record of cyclones passing through Bangladesh or bearing the enormous computational expense of running high-resolution numerical climate models.

+To address these limitations, synthetic TC models have become a valuable tool for risk assessment~\cite{emanuel2006statistical,emanuel2008hurricanes,lee2018environmentally,bloemendaal2020generation,jing2020environment,leijnse2022generating}.
+Emanuel et al.'s statistical-physical downscaling framework, in particular, has proven effective in regions with sparse observational data and under future climate scenarios~\cite{emanuel2006statistical,emanuel2008hurricanes}.
+A multimodel intercomparison study~\cite{meiler2022intercomparison} demonstrated the superior performance of this approach in the BoB, in contrast to purely statistical models like STORM (Synthetic Tropical cyclOne geneRation Model)~\cite{bloemendaal2020generation}, which tend to overestimate high-intensity TCs due to data limitations.